-The well model represents a realistic case.
-The purpose of this case is to develop a simple model, use this for control design and analysis, and finally assess the controller on the high-fidelity OLGA model.
+In the sequel we develop a simplified model for control design and analysis, and finally assess the controller on the highfidelity OLGA model.

-Figure 2: Comparison of open loop (gas lift choke is 50% open, production choke is 80% open) behavior between simple model and the rigouros multiphase flow simulator OLGA®2000 [3, 15].
+Figure 2: Comparison of open loop (gas-lift choke is 50% open, production choke is 80% open) behavior between simple model and the rigouros multiphase flow simulator OLGA(\$\mathbf{R})2000 [3, 15].